menu

 Clemson University is a suburban neighborhood (based on population density) located in Clemson, South Carolina.

-Clemson University real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
+Clemson University real estate is primarily made up of small (studio to two bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Clemson University neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics